 For others get out on the web and look for user friendly videos:

 Google: Grasshopper3d video tutorials

 Explore some of these videos to see what you can do with GH.
 Work along with a video.
 Utilize the 'Pause' when viewing the video.
 Again, there might a tutorial 'out there' that will grab a student's attention.

-Click the 'Grasshopper' link on the toolbar.
-Then choose 'Basic' to get started with some very user friendly videos:
+2 Click 'Basic' to get started with some very user friendly videos.

 Video Building a Cabinet with Grasshopper Vimeo video tutorial by Brian James.

 This is a very good video to follow along, use the pause button, and work your own model with Brian as he constructs this project.